github/covid19-dashboard/CONTRIBUTING.md

 You should preview your dashboard locally by following [the Development Guide](https://github.com/fastai/fastpages/blob/master/_fastpages_docs/DEVELOPMENT.md), before submitting a PR.

-# Guildelines For New Dashboards
+# Guidelines For New Dashboards

 - Your dashboard should not duplicate or present substantially the same information to what already exists in other dashboards.
 - Any technical information and notes should go in an appendix.